RonenNess/GeonBit.UI/README.md

 - Added font override property to all paragraph types.
 - Added MinSize and MaxSize property to entities.
 - Added CalcAutoWidth() / CalcAutoHeight() to Image entity.
+- Added set of callbacks for right mouse buttons.

 ## Credits